-JSON Web Token (JWT) [JWT] is a JSON-based security token encoding that enables identity and security information to be shared across security domains.
-JWTs utilize JSON data structures, as defined in RFC 4627 [RFC4627].
+JSON Web Token (JWT) [JWT] is a JavaScript Object Notation (JSON) [RFC4627] based security token encoding that enables identity and security information to be shared across security domains.
 A security token is generally issued by an identity provider and consumed by a relying party that relies on its content to identify the token's subject for security related purposes.

-The OAuth 2.0 Authorization Protocol [I-D.ietf-oauth-v2] provides a method for making authenticated HTTP requests to a resource using an access token.
+The OAuth 2.0 Authorization Framework [I-D.ietf-oauth-v2] provides a method for making authenticated HTTP requests to a resource using an access token.
 Access tokens are issued to third-party clients by an authorization server (AS) with the (sometimes implicit) approval of the resource owner.
 In OAuth, an authorization grant is an abstract term used to describe intermediate credentials that represent the resource owner authorization.
 An authorization grant is used by the client to obtain an access token.
 Several authorization grant types are defined to support a wide range of client types and user experiences.
 OAuth also allows for the definition of new extension grant types to support additional clients or to provide a bridge between OAuth and other trust frameworks.
 Finally, OAuth allows the definition of additional authentication mechanisms to be used by clients when interacting with the authorization server.

-The OAuth 2.0 Assertion Profile [I-D.ietf-oauth-assertions] is an abstract extension to OAuth 2.0 that provides a general framework for the use of Assertions (a.k.a.
+The Assertion Framework for OAuth 2.0 [I-D.ietf-oauth-assertions] is an abstract extension to OAuth 2.0 that provides a general framework for the use of Assertions (a.k.a.
 Security Tokens) as client credentials and/or authorization grants with OAuth 2.0.
-This specification profiles the OAuth 2.0 Assertion Profile [I-D.ietf-oauth-assertions] to define an extension grant type that uses a JSON Web Token (JWT) Bearer Token to request an OAuth 2.0 access token as well as for use as client credentials.
+This specification profiles the Assertion Framework for OAuth 2.0 [I-D.ietf-oauth-assertions] to define an extension grant type that uses a JSON Web Token (JWT) Bearer Token to request an OAuth 2.0 access token as well as for use as client credentials.
 The format and processing rules for the JWT defined in this specification are intentionally similar, though not identical, to those in the closely related SAML 2.0 Bearer Assertion Profiles for OAuth 2.0 [I-D.ietf-oauth-saml2-bearer].

 This document defines how a JSON Web Token (JWT) Bearer Token can be used to request an access token when a client wishes to utilize an existing trust relationship, expressed through the semantics of (and digital signature calculated over) the JWT, without a direct user approval step at the authorization server.
 It also defines how a JWT can be used as a client authentication mechanism.
-The use of a security token for client authentication is orthogonal and separable from using a security token as an authorization grant and the two can be used either in combination or in isolation.
+The use of a security token for client authentication is orthogonal to and separable from using a security token as an authorization grant.
+They can be used either in combination or separately.
+Client authentication using a JWT is nothing more than an alternative way for a client to authenticate to the token endpoint and must be used in conjunction with some grant type to form a complete and meaningful protocol request.
+JWT authorization grants may be used with or without client authentication or identification.
+Whether or not client authentication is needed in conjunction with a JWT authorization grant, as well as the supported types of client authentication, are policy decisions at the discretion of the authorization server.